NFL Cost Per Stat: Who Are the Most Undervalued and Overvalued Players?

 Professional sports are among the highest paying careers, with many arguing athletes make significantly too much money.
 While NBA players generally bring in the highest salaries each year worldwide — with an average annual salary of $8.32 million in 2019-20 — the NFL doesn’t fall far behind with an average yearly salary of $3.26 million.
-Compared to the mere $63,179 median household income for Americans, NFL players are doing pretty well.
+Compared to the mere $68,703 median household income for Americans in 2019, NFL players are doing pretty well.

 Given the high salaries and expensive tickets to attend games, does the NFL have a good return on investment (ROI)?
 Experts investigated which NFL fans get the most for their money and found the Carolina Panthers offered the best ROI.
 But what about ROI for players?

-With active roster rookies making nearly $500,000 and top players bringing in tens of millions, how do NFL salaries stack up to each athlete’s performance?
-We used detailed player salary data to compute the cost per pass, yard gained, various defensive statistics, scoring kicks and touchdowns to see which teams and players have the greatest ROI and offer the most value.
-Keep reading to see what we found.
+With some active roster rookies signing the minimum, a $610,000 one-year contract, and top players bringing in tens of millions, how do NFL salaries stack up to each athlete’s performance?
+We used detailed player salary data to compute the cost per pass, yard gained, various defensive statistics, scoring kick, and touchdown to see which teams and players have the greatest ROI and offer the most value.

 Quarterbacks have always been the NFL’s most prized possession, and their salaries reflect that.